ray-project/ray/doc/source/train/train.rst

             :outline:
             :expand:

-            Distribute training with PyTorch
+            Start distributed training
     .. grid-item-card::

         **User Guides**
         ^^^

-        Learn how to use Ray Train, from basic usage to end-to-end guides.
+        Learn how to use Ray Train features, from basic usage to end-to-end guides.

         +++
         .. button-ref:: train-user-guides